The stars who went gay for pay

 Their journey takes them to Italy, where Mike’s mother has migrated to search for her own family.
 While there, Mike realises that his mother has returned to the US but Scott falls in love with a woman.
 Mike returns to the US without him.

-Tom Hanks plays Andrew Beckett, a closeted gay lawyer who is a senior associate at one of the largest corporate law firms in the city.
+Tom Hanks won an Oscar for his portrayal of Andrew Beckett, a closeted gay lawyer who is a senior associate at one of the largest corporate law firms in the city.

 While balancing his secret and professional lives, Beckett contracts AIDS.